folio-org/okapi/doc/guide.md

 not need to know anything about module versions - it only worries about the interfaces being compatible.

-Whne checking interface versions, Okapi will require that the major version number matches exactly what is required, and that the minor version is at least as high as required.
+When checking interface versions, Okapi will require that the major version number matches exactly what is required, and that the minor version is at least as high as required.